Can you tell us about the WELL AP qualification?

 What else did you find useful about the program?

 I like how it gave me a broad understanding of the building environment.
 It also reinforced the fact that acoustics ceilings (and wall panels) do so much more.
-It is also clear that WELL is growing in importance as there is 685 million square feet of space either certified, or waiting to be certified.
+It is also clear that WELL is growing in importance as there are 685 million square feet of space either certified or waiting to be certified.

 If anyone has any questions, how can they reach you?